Skip to main content

 • Publish — Both templates support one-click deployment to a shareable URL

-If you outgrow what Workshop Cloud supports, you can sync your project down to Workshop Desktop and continue with full-stack flexibility.
+If you outgrow what Workshop Cloud supports, you can sync your project to Workshop Desktop and continue with full-stack flexibility.